secretstartups/handbook/business-technology/data-team/data-management/index.html.md

      - Deactivate off-boarded employees from Sisense.
      - All Sisense accounts from GitLab team members that are off-boarded, should be deactived from the day they are off-boared.
 This activity checks for any active accounts for off-boared GitLab team members.
 Subsequently any active account will be deactivated.
      - Deactivate any account, that has not logged-in within the past 60 days from the moment of performing an audit, from Sisense.
      - Any Sisense account that hasn't logged for more than 60 days will be deactivated.
-After deactivation, the user will be informed.
 If a GitLab team member wants to have access provsioned back again, a regular AR needs to be created.
 After manager approval the account will be activated.
      -  Validate all user accounts require multi-factor authentication.

 * [ ] **Trusted Data**